dribnet/purvs/README.md

 *17 April* :sunny: :umbrella:
 Finished my basic letter form today, what I want to work on now is to refine them a bit more and see what else I could do to improve it.

+*20 April* :cyclone:
+Today I tried to use custom funcions to add colour effect to the alphabets, I added white colour stroke to create neon effect.
+I want to try glowing effect or some other cool things (that I haven't thought of) with the current variables I have.